When your manager says that long-awaited phrase “you should work from home,” what fantasy plays out in your head?

 You might be fully set up with a sit-stand desk and ergonomic chair.
 Then again, you might have had this situation thrust upon you and have to make do with what you already have – like a dining table and chair.

 Here are some tips to help you set up for success.
-If you want to tick these things off as you go, you can find our Working from Home checklist inside Epihub.

 When you go camping, you don’t just stick your tent anywhere, do you?
 You look for a flat, clear, sturdy spot that’s close to power and water.
 Well, your workstation is just like that.